Route 116 Forestville to Sebastopol Paving Project

 In the summer of 2029, Caltrans plans to begin a roadway rehabilitation project on State Route 116 between Forestville and Sebastopol.
 The project includes paving, replacing culverts, widening for pedestrian and bicycle travel, and other improvements.

-Currently, Caltrans is working on the draft environmental plan.
-Once the draft is published, Caltrans will hold a public meeting in Forestville, most likely in late March 2026, to present the project, answer questions, and accept public comment.
-The public does not attend the meeting to comment on the document/project.
-The comment period will be thirty days after the publishing date.
+Caltrans published the draft environmental document on April 3, 2026.
+Caltrans will be holding a public meeting in Forestville on April 21, 2026, to present the project, answer questions, and accept public comment.
+The public does not need to attend the meeting to comment on the document/project.
+The comment period runs from April 3 to May 5, 2026.

 Purpose: